conveyal/analysis-ui/docs/analysis/index.md

 <figure>
   <img src="../img/analysis-comparison.png" />
-  <figcaption>Comparison analysis in Atlanta, Georgia, USA</figcaption>
+  <figcaption>Comparison analysis in New York, New York, USA</figcaption>
 </figure>

 When performing a comparison, the isochrone for the originally chosen scenario remains blue, while the isochrone